ckergal/BLIMP/README.md

 Specifying genomic regions of interest (max size = 1024 bp) and tissues of interest (among those composing prediciton models), you can obtain predicitons impact of all possible mutations on gene expression.

+In order to evaluate our prediction model, we redesigned some Basenji scripts to realise and assess cross-species and within-species predictions.
+This process is presented [here](https://github.com/ckergal/BLIMP/blob/main/bin/README.md).

 ## Installation